 individual and Table Tickets available July 15, 2019

-Fifteen years ago, a group of visionary leaders banded together to radically transform Chicago’s public education system.
-At the time, only 50% of our public school students graduated from high school, and few left prepared for college and careers.
+Fifteen years ago, a group of visionary leaders came together to radically transform Chicago’s public education system.
+At the time, only 50% of our public school students graduated from high school.

 On Thursday, October 10, 2019, the Kids First Chicago Board of Directors is excited to bring together Chicago’s civic community in celebration of fifteen years of education transformation.